dominictristram/dominictristram.github.io/music.md

   instrumentals</li>
 </ul>

-I hope you'll give it a listen!
+I hope you'll give them a listen!
+I'm writing and recording more as time allows - if you 'follow' my artists on Spotify etc you'll be notified of new stuff.